-You can register to vote on the Secretary of State website, sos.wa.gov, or you can register at any driver licensing office.
-Residents who are 16 and 17 years old can opt to pre-register to vote when applying for a driver license or ID card.
+You can register to vote on the Secretary of State website, sos.wa.gov, or when you get your license at a driver licensing office.
+Residents who are 16 and 17 years old can opt to preregister to vote when applying for a driver license or ID card.